 Finding and Choosing a Senior Center for You

 Finding a senior center might be easier than you think.
 Some people are referred to a senior center, perhaps by a doctor, social worker or someone similar.
 You might even be recommended a center by a friend or family member.

 There are a few things you can do if you want to find out more about the options in your area.
 The easiest thing you can do is carry out a simple Google search.
-Simply search for “senior center” followed by the name of your location and you’ll be presented with options.
+Simply search for “senior center” followed by the name of your location or simply search “senior center near me” and you’ll be presented with options.
 There’ll likely be at least one senior center not far from you.
 You can also use the website for the NCOA and similar organizations that provide lists of senior centers.